Post-Season

 Triple-A Triple Championship Weekend

 Post-season play returned to the Triple-A level in 2022 with the Triple-A Triple Championship Weekend.
-Taking place over three days, the two division winners in the International League play one game and the two division winners in the Pacific Coast League play one game to determine each league’s champion.
-Those two teams then play one game to decide the Triple-A title.
+Taking place over three days, the two division winners in the International League played one game and the two division winners in the Pacific Coast League played one game to determine each league’s champion.
+Those two teams then played one final game to decide the Triple-A title.

 2023 Revamp